Managing Spectrum – Making the Most of a Valuable Resource

-The GSMA’s mission is to ensure spectrum is managed in a fair, transparent and predictable way with minimal delay to maximise the benefits for all.
+The GSMA’s mission is to help governments and regulators manage spectrum in a fair and transparent way to maximise societal benefits.

 Mobile networks are the fastest and most affordable way of connecting people to voice and data services all over the world.
-Effective spectrum management is critical to support the investment required to further expand mobile access.
-It is needed to meet the rapid increase in demand particularly for data services and enhance the quality and coverage of services offered.
+Effective spectrum management is critical to realise the full potential of mobile broadband.
+Without it, mobile operators can’t meet the rapid increase in demand for higher speeds and better coverage

 The basic tenants of a successful managing spectrum successfully are ensuring access to sufficient spectrum, providing predictability and avoiding costly restrictions.

 When it comes to awarding spectrum, there is no single best approach.
 Whether an auction or another method (such as administrative assignment) is adopted, the implementation of the approach is important.